ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 ```

 SOLUTION
-> The idea is to start filling with available values in each case.
+> The idea is to start filling with available values in each case and test if it works.
-> When there is no available valeus, it means we made a mistacke so we go back to where we had to make a choice between different available values and choose the next one.
+> When there is no available values, it means we made a mistake so we go back to the last choice we made, and try a different choice ( one that we didn't already choose ).
+> It's the same way as resolving the 3-SAT problem, except we use a stack instead of a binary tree.
+But our stack can be considered as a 9-ary tree.
 > ```ocamltop
 > (* a 9x9 grid of int *)
 > (* the number in column line can be accessed with grid.(column).(line)*)